johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 # Building a Site

-This section describes the building of site with BodilessJS.
+This section describes the building of a site with BodilessJS.

 * Overview of [Building a Site using Bodiless](./BuildingOverview)
   * [Bodiless Starter Components](./ComponentsStarterKit)